dbucher1234/AI_molecular_generator/README.md

 <img src="images/Analogues.png" alt="Selected sampling output" />

-At this stage, one could already plot clogP versus the NLL in Datawarrior, and inspect analogue that are closely related but more polar.
+At this stage, one could already plot clogP versus the NLL in Datawarrior, and inspect analogues that are closely related but more polar.

 ---